Is there such a thing as a budget tactical flashlight?

 Tactical Flashlights are almost a necessity these days.
 If you are doing anything in the darkness, they are perfect for lighting up the area with an amazing amount of light, blinding an attacker or home intruder.
 I needed a budget tactical flashlight, but some of those “tactical” flashlights can cost a fortune.

 I had seen the FordEx Group 300lm Mini Cree Led Flashlight in my Amazon searches numerous times, but didn’t give them much though.
-I finally kicked myself in my cheapskate pants and shelled out the $4 to buy one of these Mini Cree Led Flashlights!
-I mean really, it’s $4.
+I finally kicked myself in my cheapskate pants and shelled out the few bucks to buy one of these Mini Cree Led Flashlights!

 It seems that most of the Mini Cree Led Flashlights ship from China, so the waiting game began.
 I was pleasantly surprised when it arrived about 7-8 days after ordering.

-I don’t place much stock in cheap Chinese mass-produced items, so I was mentally prepared myself to accept that I had wasted $4 on a flashlight that probably wouldn’t last or measure up.
+I don’t place much stock in cheap Chinese mass-produced items, so I was mentally prepared myself to accept that I had wasted money on a flashlight that probably wouldn’t last or measure up.

 I was surprised by the heft and solid feel of this flashlight, once it was in my hands.
 It’s a nice looking flashlight, with a solid feeling aluminum housing.
-It looks like it should cost more than $4, but the proof is in the pudding, time to find a decent AA battery and fire this light up!
+It looks like it should cost more than what it does, but the proof is in the pudding, time to find a decent AA battery and fire this light up!

 There is one initial test, that has accidentally become a standard in my flashlight testing.
 This test never happens intentionally but does happen every time I get a new flashlight.
 This test is now referred to as “the retina scalding”.